-You will enjoy a wide range of learning experiences, including practical work and dissections, practice exam questions, and lots of interactive activities, designed to support your understanding of the theoretical concepts.
+Firstly, students enjoy A Level Biology as it gives a wide range of learning experiences.
+These include practical work and dissections as well as practice exam questions.
+You will take part in lots of interactive activities designed to support your understanding of the theoretical concepts.

-The course covers a wide variety of fundamental biological principles, and also covers how this knowledge is used in the 21st century, for example in stem cell research.
-As well as leading onto a range of purely biological sciences at university, it is essential for a career in clinical professions such as medicine and veterinary science, and a big advantage for other areas of study such as forensics.
+The course covers a wide variety of fundamental biological principles.
+It also covers how this knowledge is used in the 21st century, for example in stem cell research.
+A Level Biology will lead to a range of purely biological sciences at university.
+However, it is essential for a career in clinical professions such as medicine and veterinary science.
+A Level Biology is also a big advantage for other areas of study such as forensics.

-There are many careers for which Biology is either essential or very useful – zoology, medicine, nursing, dentistry, physiotherapy, forensics, criminology, veterinary science, pharmacy, pharmacology, biochemistry, sports therapy, psychology, speech therapy, forestry, biotechnology, food science, microbiology, radiography, teaching, business, science writing or art.
+There are many careers for which A Level Biology is either essential or very useful.
+These include – zoology, medicine, nursing, dentistry, physiotherapy, forensics, criminology, and veterinary science.
+Other careers include pharmacy, pharmacology, biochemistry, sports therapy, psychology, speech therapy, forestry, biotechnology, food science, microbiology, radiography, teaching, business, science writing or art.

 Course Entry Requirements

 Grade 5 in GCSE Biology or 55 in Combined Science plus grade 5 in GCSE Maths and grade 4 in English Language.